gabors-data-analysis/da-coding-rstats/lecture07-ggplot-indepth/README.md

 This lecture extends the tools to create plots with `ggplot2` from `tidyverse`.

-This lecture uses the [*hotels-europe*](https://gabors-data-analysis.com/datasets/#hotels-europe) data, with a focus on hotels from Vienna and London.
-It relates to XX

 ## Learning outcomes
 After completing the code in *raw_codes* students should be able to: